gabesargeant/blog/gabrielsargeant/content/posts/thissite-06/index.md

 {{< note txt="Side by side notes with text between left side" pos="left">}}
 {{< note txt="Side by side notes with text between right side" pos="right">}}
-And this is the text between two thoughts.
+And this is the text between the two thoughts.